A variable containing a string does not need quotes

 fish and bash Variable Expansion

-Having used ShellCheck countless times to polish my bash scripts, I am trained to write variable and command expansion like so:
+Having used ShellCheck countless times to polish my bash scripts, I write variable and command expansion like so:

 # A variable containing a string does not need quotes